valdok/grin-rfcs/text/0023-multisig-wallet.md

 **Note:** The same applies to the wallet initialization too.
 Although the partial shares are calculated differently, still each share is a linear combination of their secret coefficients { $r_{i,m}$ }, hence it should be masked by $\delta(i,j)$ terms.

+### Why this initialization procedure

+In a previous variant of the proposal, during the initialization M initial actors contributed each a single point to the polynomial.
+And then, a polynomial of degree M-1 was fully defined by M distinct points.
+The remaining N-M validators got their shares evaluated later, by the "Add new actor" ceremony.

+In the current version, the scheme was changed, it's now equvalent to the standard Feldman DKG scheme.
+Its advantages are:
+- All N actors take part in the initialization, and contribute to the randomness
+- It's well-studied, and considered secure

+The drawback of this scheme, perhaps minor but should be mentioned, is that actors cannot restore their shares solely from their seed phrase.
+In the previous share M initial actors computed their shares in advance, solely from their seed phrases.
+In the current scheme this is not possible, because the polynomial structure and its value at any point is affected by all N actors.

+### Address grinding

+By grinding we assume that an actor can try different variants of its address "for free", until it gets a desired $x_i$.
+It's not fesible to reach a collision, whereas its $x_i$ will coincide with other actor's $x_j$, or with $x_coin(number, value)$, the argument of a coin blinding factor.
+However, it's believed that attacker _may_ obtain a desired $x$ to influence the algebraic structure of the Lagrance coefficients ( $\frac{x - x_i}{x_j - x_i}$ ).
+By such it won't be able to obtain the secret keys, but it can try to cause some correlation between different derived keys (which otherwise should be looking perfectly random).

+While there's no direct attacks, and it's more like a paranoid threat, still such things should be avoided nevertheless.
+If actor addresses are known in advance, then there's no problem.
+The problem may manifest if the last actor has the ability to observe all other addresses and then grind its own address.
+This situation should be avoided.

+If the latter is the case, then the initialization, and adding new actor schemes should be extended to an additional pre-step.
+First and foremost, all actors must send a commitment of their address.
+Only then, after all the commitments are exchanged, all the actors reveal their addresses.

 ### UTXO and kernel signing, why rely on non-deterministic random

 It's generally considered better to rely on deterministic nonce generation scheme, such as RFC-6979.
 However such schemes can't be used as-is in multisig rituals.
 There're advanced schemes, such as those used in MuSig-DN, that rely on ZKP to verify that each actor generated its nonce deterministically.